Safe, Inclusive and Innovative Operations

 Diversity in Leadership

-• Maintain a minimum of 30% women directors on our Board of Directors;
+- Maintain a minimum of 30% women directors on our Board;

-• Achieve a minimum of 30% women on our senior management team by year end 2023;
+- Maintain a minimum of 30% women on our senior management team;

-• Have at least an additional 10% of directors on our Board of Directors be represented by one or more designated groups (beyond women) by year end 2023; and
+- Maintain at least an additional 10% of directors on our Board be represented by one or more designated groups (beyond women) as defined in the policy; and

-• Have at least an additional 10% of our senior management team be represented by one or more designated groups (beyond women) by year end 2023.
+- Maintain at least an additional 10% of our senior management team be represented by one or more designated groups (beyond women) as defined in the policy.

 Eldorado defines designated groups as women, Indigenous peoples (First Nations, Inuit and Métis), visible minorities, persons with disabilities, and LGBTQIA2S+.
-As of January 2022, we have achieved our aspirational targets at the Board of Directors level.
+As of April 2023, we have exceeded our aspirational targets at the Board level.

 Supporting Opportunities for Women and Other Designated Groups